EXPLAINER: No ransomware silver bullet, crooks out of reach

 “In general, the ransomware actors have gotten more bold and more ruthless,” said Allan Liska, an analyst with the cybersecurity firm Recorded Future.

 The U.S. government now deems ransomware a national security threat.
-The FBI has just created a task force to tackle it.
+The Department of Justice has just created a task force to tackle it.

 On Thursday, a public-private task force including Microsoft, Amazon, the National Governors Association, the FBI, Secret Service and Britain and Canada’s elite crime agencies delivered to the White House an 81-page urgent action plan for an aggressive and comprehensive whole-of-government assault on ransomware, with Homeland Security Secretary Alejandro Mayorkas set to accompany them for a formal online launch at 1 p.m.
 EDT.

-Note: This story has been corrected to show that Philip Reiner is CEO, not executive director, of the Institute for Security and Technology.